 Students must earn at least 92 credit hours (89 are required for the JD) with at least 18 of the credits in taxation.

 |LAWS 6007||Income Taxation||4|

 |Real Estate Planning|

-Tax Policy at the Law School or the Business School (2 or 3 credit hours), or Public Finance in the Economics Department (3 credit hours)
+One course in tax policy at the Law School or the Leeds School (2 or 3 credits), or Public Finance in the Economics Department (3 credits)

 Business school and economics department courses taken for Law School credit under the tax emphasis program are limited to 6 semester credit hours and must have received prior approval from the faculty.
 Students may take more than the required 18 credit hours of tax courses.

 Students must receive at least a B in the business school course or in the public finance course to count for Law School credit.
 The business school or public finance courses will be treated as pass/fail courses for the Law School transcript; that is, these courses will count toward the 92 hours required for the degree, but will not be taken into account in computing a law student's grade point average.

 Graduating in Three Years